 The Proposal creation and submission process is supported by staff in the National Gemini Offices (NGOs).
 The Gemini Help Desk should be used to contact NGO staff regarding proposal submission.
 Currently submissions cannot be overwritten.
 Submit your corrected proposal and contact your NGO office to let them know which proposal you want considered, and which omitted.

-Beside DD and PW Programs which are approved directly at the Gemini Observatory level, and the FT proposals that are evaluated by other proposers, the LLP and the Standard Semester Proposals are evaluated by Time Allocation Committees (TAC).
+Beside DDT and PW Programs which are approved directly at the Gemini Observatory level, and the FT proposals that are evaluated by other proposers, the LLP and the Standard Semester Proposals are evaluated by Time Allocation Committees (TAC).